icinganalysis/icinganalysis.github.io/content/ffs.md

-However, we can back-calculate a predicted hu value for each case from the correlation and the definition of nx. we can then calculate a non-dimensional height ratio relative heigh difference as in the validation report [^3].
+However, we can back-calculate a predicted hu value for each case from the correlation and the definition of nx. we can then calculate a non-dimensional height ratio relative heigh difference as in the LEWICE validation report [^3].

->Where the ice shape
+> Where the ice shape
-does have a glaze ice horn, the max. thickness does give the horn thickness.
-In order to compare different conditions with different chord lengths and accretion conditions, the individual ice thicknesses were non-dimensionalized by the maximum accumulation thickness as given in Equation 3.
+> does have a glaze ice horn, the max. thickness does
+> give the horn thickness.
+In order to compare different
+> conditions with different chord lengths and accretion
+> conditions, the individual ice thicknesses were non-dimensionalized by the maximum accumulation thickness as given in Equation 3.

 ![Equation 3.](images/6000_ice_shapes/equation%203.png)